Biomarkers of depression in individuals with both MS and depression to guide management

 Summary

-There is a lack of data examining the biomarkers (objective signs) of depression in people with MS. This pilot study will be the first to provide longitudinal information over time on the treatment of depression and associated reductions in specific biomarkers in individuals newly diagnosed with MS and depression.
-These findings will provide support for the treatment of depression as an important disease-modifying therapeutic strategy, as well as a symptomatic treatment for individuals with MS.
+This pilot study will be the first to provide information on treating of depression, and associated reductions in specific biomarkers over time, in people newly diagnosed with MS and depression.
+This would provide support for the depression treatment as an important disease-modifying therapeutic strategy, as well as a symptomatic treatment for people with MS.

 lead investigator